Chopsticks: As cooking utensils

+As cooking thermometers

+When a wetted end of a wooden chopstick is dipped into cooking oil, a sizzling sound due to bubbles bursting indicates that the temperature is suitable for deep-frying.
+Instead, loud popping or crackling implies that the temperature is too high, whereas silence implies that it is too low.

 As eating utensils

 Chopsticks began to be used as eating utensils during the Han dynasty, as rice consumption increased.
 During this period, spoons continued to be used alongside chopsticks as eating utensils at meals.
 It was not until the Ming dynasty that chopsticks came into exclusive use for both serving and eating.
 They then acquired the name kuaizi and the present shape.

 Propagation throughout the world

 The use of chopsticks as both cooking and eating utensils spread throughout East and Southeast Asia over time.
 Scholars such as Isshiki Hachiro and Lynn White have noted how the world was split among three dining customs, or food cultural spheres.
-There are those eating with fingers, and those with forks and knives.
-Then there is the "chopsticks cultural sphere", consisting of China, Japan, Korea, and Vietnam.
+There are those that eat with their fingers, those that use forks and knives, and then there is the "chopsticks cultural sphere", consisting of China, Japan, Korea, and Vietnam.

-As ethnic Chinese emigrated, they also spread the customs of the usage of chopsticks as eating utensils, and has now also been used in certain ethnic foods in South and Southeast Asian countries including Brunei, Cambodia, Laos, Nepal, Malaysia, Myanmar, Singapore and Thailand.
-In Singapore and Malaysia, the ethnic Chinese traditionally consume all food with chopsticks, while ethnic Indians and Malays (especially in Singapore) use chopsticks to consume noodle dishes.
-Overall, the use of a spoon or fork or chopsticks are interchangeable in these regions.
+As Han Chinese emigration percolated, they spread the usage of chopsticks as eating utensils to South and Southeast Asian countries including Brunei, Cambodia, Laos, Nepal, Malaysia, Myanmar, Singapore and Thailand.
+In Singapore and Malaysia, the Han Chinese traditionally consume all food with chopsticks, while ethnic Indians and Malays (especially in Singapore) use chopsticks primarily to consume noodle dishes.
+Overall, the use of either chopsticks, a spoon, or a fork, is interchangeable in these regions.
 In Laos, Myanmar, Thailand and Nepal chopsticks are generally used only to consume noodles.

-Similarly, chopsticks have become more accepted in connection with Asian food around the world, in Hawaii, the West Coast of North America, and cities with Overseas Asian communities all around the globe.
+Similarly, chopsticks have become more accepted in connection with East Asian cuisine around the world, in Hawaii, the West Coast of North America, and cities with Overseas Asian communities all around the globe.

 The earliest European reference to chopsticks comes in the Portuguese Suma Oriental by Tomé Pires, who wrote in 1515 in Malacca: "They [the Chinese] eat with two sticks and the earthenware or china bowl in their left hand close to the mouth, with the two sticks to suck in.
 This is the Chinese way."